Canon M50 vs Panasonic S1R

 Studio photographers will appreciate that the Panasonic S1R (unlike the M50) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the M50 and the S1R are recent models that are part of the current product line-up.
-Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Canon and Panasonic.
+The S1R is a recent model that features in the current product line-up of Panasonic.
+In contrast, the M50 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M50 was succeeded by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So how do things add up?
 Is the Canon M50 better than the Panasonic S1R or vice versa?
 The listing below highlights the relative strengths of the two models.